 The Experimental Histopathology shared resource offers histology, special stains, immunohistochemistry, digital pathology and pathology support.
 The core has extensive experience with human and animal tissue and provides routine support as well as customized protocol development.
 Immunohistochemistry services include antibody optimization, immunofluorescence (IF) and multicolor IF.

-The Experimental Histopathology shared resource occupies 1,200 square feet of laboratory space on the DE level of the Thomas Building on Fred Hutchinson Cancer Research Center’s South Lake Union campus.
+The Experimental Histopathology shared resource occupies 1,200 square feet of laboratory space on the DE level of the Thomas Building on Fred Hutchinson Cancer Center’s South Lake Union campus.
 The shared resource provides support for the preparation, analysis and interpretation of tissue and cell specimens using histological and immunohistochemical methodology.
 The shared resource has a great deal of experience working with human specimens as well as animal models.
 The core is well-equipped with automated Tissue-Tek Paraffin Processors, Tissue-Tek Paraffin Embedding units, a Sakura hematoxylin and eosin (H&E) stainer, Leica microtomes, Leica cryostats, Dako immunohistochemistry stainers, Nikon microscopes and stereoscope, Nikon cameras, an Aperio ScanScope AT, and an Aperio ScanScope FL.
 In addition, the shared resource is staffed with histotechnician (HT) and histotechnologist (HTL)-certified histology technicians with a wide range of clinical and research experience.

 Histology services include tissue fixation, embedding, sectioning and H&E staining of both paraffin-embedded and frozen samples.
 Cytocentrifugation and HistoGel embedding is available for preparation of cytology specimens.
 Special procedures have been developed to section samples for molecular analysis.
 In addition, the laboratory is skilled at preparing tissue and slides for tissue microarrays, or TMAs.